macklab/cyclepoint/README.md

 - **Neuroimaging application**

 Includes code applying cyclepoint to 1) structural and 2) functional neuroimaging data.
 Structural analyses are conducted on an open access deep phenotyping [dataset](https://doi.org/10.18112/openneuro.ds002674.v1.0.6).
 Functional analyses require Python.
-We provide step-by-step annotated code for applying cyclepoint to fMRI data in order to extract significant clusters of non-linear cycle-related activation at wholebrain level.
-We defined significant clusters by a voxel wise threshold of p = 0.001 and cluster-extent threshold of p = 0.05.
+We provide step-by-step annotated code for applying cyclepoint to fMRI data.
+In this example, whole-brain contrasts for each participant based a first-level GLM analyses are summarized according to average contrast values within 100 cortical regions as defined by the Schaefer et al. (2018) parcellation.
+The included python notebook performs cyclepoint-based GAM on these average contrast values for each parcellation region and builds a brain map of cyclepoint effects.

 ---